DataDog/integrations-core/aspdotnet/README.md

 The ASP.NET check does not include any events.

 ### Service Checks
-The ASP.NET check does not include any service checks.
+The ASP.NET check does not include any Service Checks.

 ## Troubleshooting
 Need help?
 Contact [Datadog support][7].